-Under the State of California's Blueprint for a Safer Economy, San Mateo County is in the Widespread (purple) tier, which means that many non-essential indoor business operations are closed.
+Under the State of California's Blueprint for a Safer Economy, San Mateo County is in the Moderate (Orange) tier, which means that some non-essential indoor business operations are closed.

 Residents with non-emergency or non-medical questions about the 2019 Novel Coronavirus (COVID-19) can call 2-1-1, which is available 24/7 in multiple languages.
 Call your physician with medical questions.
 For current, up-to-date information regarding the novel coronavirus, see:

 - Blueprint for a Safer Economy: Find the latest data (updated weekly) and industry guidance for San Mateo County.

 - San Mateo County Joint Information Center: The County's Joint Information Center provides timely, accurate, and consistent information to the public during an emergency.